ReaCoMa/ReaCoMa-2.0/README.md

 ReaCoMa 2 is a project developed by [James Bradbury](https://jamesbradbury.xyz).
 The project brings the power of the [FluCoMa tools](https://www.flucoma.org) to REAPER.

 # Another ReaCoMa ?!
-ReaCoMa 2 is a major update and improvement to the first version of ReaCoMa
+ReaCoMa 2 is a major update and improvement to the first version of ReaCoMa.
 It brings a number of improvements over the initial version, while still being minimal and robust.
 These include:

 - A new interface that leverages Dear ImGui for an immediate mode, hardware accelerated interface with sliders, drop-downs and more.
 - Dockable and persistent windows, so you can keep your favourite slicers or decomposition algorithms handy.